-Ginkgo biloba is an ancient Chinese herbal remedy that has been shown to have significant neuroprotective effects, confirmed by all sources.
+Ginkgo biloba is an ancient Chinese herbal remedy that has been shown to have significant neuroprotective effects.
 However, two recent major studies and a Cochrane review cast doubt on the validity of the prior, smaller and shorter studies, and determined that in the aggregate the data do not support the use of ginkgo in the prevention of Alzheimer's disease.
 The recent evidence is mostly negative, though the studies are still inconsistent.
 Although ginkgo has a mild effect in protecting against mild cognitive impairment/dementia, it probably does not prevent it.
 But all sources except one remain optimistic for some ongoing neuroprotective role for Ginkgo.

 Mental Health Implications